NullDesk/nullmailer/README.md

 - Editor support for Visual Studio Code or Visual Studio 2017
 - Store message and delivery history

+## Basic Usage

+The simplest usage is to just instantiate the mailer of your choice and go:

+         var settings = new SendGridMailerSettings
+         {
+             ApiKey = "123",
+             FromDisplayName = "Person Name",
+             FromEmailAddress = "someone@toast.com",
+             IsSandboxMode = false
+         };
+         using (var mailer = new SendGridMailer(new OptionsWrapper<SendGridMailerSettings>(settings)))
+         {
+             var result = await mailer.SendMailAsync(
+                 "recipient@toast.com",
+                 "Recipient Name",
+                 "Message Subject",
+                 thig.GenerateHtmlBody(),
+                 "plain text body",
+                 CancellationToken.None);
+         }

+> The built-in Mailers are reusable by default; however, it is recommended to create a new instance each time instead.
+There is rarely a performance advantage to reuse, and some mail frameworks are less friendly toward reuse and thread safety.
+Also, some mailers (like the MailKit SMTP mailers) can suffer a performance penalty if multiple callers are trying to send mail in parallel using the same instance.

+For most real-world scenarios though, you would either use a dependency injection or the provided mailer factory instead.

+This next example shows registering a mailer with the built-in mailer factory, and with sending a simple template based message:

+        var settings = new SendGridMailerSettings
+        {
+            ApiKey = "123",
+            FromDisplayName = "Person Name",
+            FromEmailAddress = "someone@toast.com",
+            IsSandboxMode = false
+        };

+        var factory = new MailerFactory();
+        factory.AddSendGridMailer(sendGridSettings);

+        var replacementVars = new Dictionary<string, string>()
+        replacementVars.Add("%name%", "Mr. Toast");

+        var result = await
+            factory.StandardMailer.SendMailAsync(
+                "TemplateName",
+                "recipient@toast.com",
+                "Recipient Name",
+                "Message Subject",
+                ReplacementVars,
+                CancellationToken.None);

+The provided samples and unit tests illustrate more complex scenarios.

 ## Creating your own mailers

 To implement your own full-featured mailer, simply implement a class that implements <code>IStandardMailer&lt;TSettings&gt;</code>.